29 Soothing ways to get a good night’s sleep

 Slow, calming music can reduce your heart rate and relax your muscles - getting your body ready for sleep.
 Listen to classical music before bed and see if your sleep improves.
 Here’s a list from Classic FM and bed-maker Dreams to get you started.

-Tips 8 and 9 are really about achieving tip 10: reducing your screen-time before bed.
+Tips eight and nine are really about achieving tip 10: reducing your screen-time before bed.
 And anything that also helps to lower your stress levels is a great idea.
 The escapism that comes from a good story is the perfect solution to the day’s worries.

 The best thing we could all do to improve our nightly routines.
 The light from your phone mimics sunlight, making it harder to drift off when you eventually put the thing down.
 Leave devices away from your bed, and switch off at least an hour before sleep.